What do I do about Kindergarten next year?

 - Be open with the admission director or the school about your concerns.
 We are here to help you with this decision.

 As you research the best kindergarten for your child, be on the lookout for those programs that cherish the joy and wonder of this age and provide plentiful opportunities for self-discovery through play and inquiry.
 It's a magical time.
 Make the most of it!
-See these upcoming events specifically for learning about the Early Years including Junior Kindergarten and Kindergarten.
+See these upcoming events specifically for learning about the Early Years including Early Saints, Junior Kindergarten, and Kindergarten.